 The student is introduced to a variety of issues facing health care personnel including legal situations involving health law, functioning within the constraints of applicable law and current challenges facing health care providers.
 Presented are aspects of medical malpractice, the regulatory environment, contract law, civil versus criminal law and the judicial system.
 There is an overview of health care ethics with discussion of such issues as the right to life, wrongful life, right to die, euthanasia, anatomical gift legislation, stem cell research and genetic engineering, as well as other ethical issues facing health care workers.
+3 credits

-HSC 166 - Critical Thinking in Health Sciences
+HSC 165 - Critical Thinking & Ethics in the Health Sciences

-This non-clinical course examines components of critical thinking, ethico-legal principles and decision-making strategies.
-The learner clarifies personal values and gains increased appreciation for human uniqueness, autonomy and freedom of choice.
+This nonclinical course examines the components of critical thinking, decision making, logic, ethico-legal principles and regulations, and handling difficult situations in the health care environment.
+The learner clarifies personal values, cultural perspectives, and gains increased appreciation for human uniqueness, autonomy, and freedom of choice.
+3 credits